Q. I found out about your Stars and want to get some.

 Q. I am a Boy Scout and would like to do the Stars for our Troops project for my Eagle Scout project.
 How do I do this?

 We appreciate that many want to return the completed Stars to us, but you will find the best part of the project is sharing the Stars with others.
 Visit nursing homes and talk to the veterans with your scout troop.
 Locate senior activity centers and share the Stars there.
 They will enjoy meeting you.
+Bake cookies and take Stars to the police and fire departments in your neighborhood.

 Q. Is it legal to cut the flag?
 I was told by the local Veteran Organization that we can't do this as the only way to dispose of the flag is to burn it.